nerdenough/letterdb/README.md

 and contributing to letters.

 ## Commands
-`npm start`: Starts the server on the port specified in config.js.
+`npm start`: Starts the server with config specified in `config.coffee`.
+Requires nodemon to be installed.

 `gulp sass`: Translates the Sass stylesheets into CSS stylesheets and places them into the public CSS directory.

-`gulp coffee`: Compiles all CoffeeScript in the src directory into JavaScript, placing the compiled files into the app folder.

 ## Disclaimer
 All images used in this project are licensed under the [Creative Commons